01494 678400

 Discover an underground wonder

-Right in the heart of Barbados lies one of its best natural living wonders: Harrison's Cave.
+Right in the heart of Barbados lies one of its best natural living wonders: Harrison's Cave Eco-Adventure Park.
 Head deep below the forested hillside to discover a 1.5-mile long cavern dripping with mammoth stalagmites and stalactites that catch the eye in some of the cave’s landmarks, such as the Village and the Great Hall.
-Hop on a tour aboard a tram and go deep into its spectacular galleries, winding past subterranean streams, glassy mineral pools and a luminous waterfall.
+Hop on a tour aboard a tram and go deep into its spectacular galleries, winding past subterranean streams, glassy mineral pools, a luminous waterfall and a plethora of stalagmites and stalactites.
 It’s a magical underground world laced with a fascinating history which will leave you gasping at every turn.
+Stay a little longer to enjoy a rum experience or have a go at the gully challenge or monkey zipline!

 Cool beachside dining